jlengstorf/lengstorf.com/content/blog/baseline.md

 For most of my teens and twenties, [I chased happiness as a sort of destination]({{< ref "finding-happiness.md" >}}).
 I'd see something shiny, struggle toward it, achieve it, feel amazing for the briefest of moments, and then plunge into the existential quagmire of existing without goals — until I saw something shiny.

 It was a strange sort of holding pattern, where I'd oscillate between euphoria and angst, always at about the same frequency.
-My overall _average happiness_, if we look at the highs and lows on a graph, stayed about the same.
+My _average happiness_, if we look at the highs and lows on a graph, stayed about the same.

 {{< caption src="/images/cupcake-happiness-timeline-w-baseline.jpg"
             align="center"